Chethan-TS/Face_Rcognition/README.md

 * Run Face_recog_CustomKNN.py to recognise the faces detected
 	- This scrip takes the numpy array saved and matches with faces
 	- If matched it displays by assigning 'name; to the face.
+* Run Face_RecCus_CosineSM.py to recognise the faces detected using KNN where destiance is calculated using Cosine similiraity instead of Euclidean distance